leoloveisme/veronika/brainstorming.md

 multilingual

-learned Spanish, Portuguese, Tamil, Icelandic
+learned Spanish, Portuguese, Tamil, and even some Icelandic

-and English, German, Italian, French and even some Russian she already could
+and English, German, Italian, French and some Russian she already knew / could speak and understand

 Spiritual places